bxforce/bnc-hlf/README.md

 Using BNC everyone can easily:

-* Start a network with a configured number of peers/orderers.
+* Start a network with a configured number of organizations/peers/orderers.

-* Deploy your chaincode

-* Upgrade your chaincode

-* Update the endorsement policy of your chaincode
+* Deploy, configure and channels

+* Deploy, configure and upgrade chaincodes

-* Add a new orderer to your running network.
+* Add a new organization or a new orderer to the network

-* Add a new organization

-Tested on Ubuntu 20.04 LTS

 ## Prerequisites